Write your book in Reedsy Studio. Try the beloved writing app for free today.

 This is such a great website offering very useful tools for writers.
 I've been Googling for days now about everything I wanted to learn in novel writing and I can't believe I just found this site.

-Alexa Marsh - About 6 years ago
+Alexa Marsh - Over 6 years ago

 Thanks, Alexa.
 I'm glad you've found our website helpful :)

-Jordan At Now Novel - Almost 6 years ago
+Jordan At Now Novel - About 6 years ago

 You shared some excellent tips on characterization.
 I think all writers can benefit from this blog.

-Derrick - Almost 5 years ago
+Derrick - About 5 years ago

 Thank you so much, Derrick.
 I'm glad you're finding our blog helpful!
 Thanks for reading.

-Jordan At Now Novel - Almost 5 years ago
+Jordan At Now Novel - About 5 years ago

 This is very helpful and I Aced my quiz on something i'm not that good at cool when you lookat the paper it looks long but when you start reading you get lost

-Kimberly - About 4 years ago
+Kimberly - Over 4 years ago

 Glad you aced your quiz, Kimberly.